Living as an Adult with ADHD

 “On the outside I look put together.
 Inside, I’m exhausted from trying to keep up.”

-Many Adult ADHD clients say they believe:
+Many Adult ADHD clients say they’ve come to believe:

 “I’m lazy.”